Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Results and Discussion

 \subsubsection{Number of MC Samples}

-We get a better estimate of uncertainty and reconstruction with the increase of the number of MC samples, but it also increases the inference time.
-So proper choice of the number of MC samples required for the task from this trade-off.
-The minimum number of MC samples should be capable enough to give a better reconstruction than batch-normalization without stochastic mean-variance and should also provide a stable uncertainty map.
-In the figure~\ref{plots5}, we observe the changes of reconstruction and uncertainty quality against changes in the number of MC samples for 'Set5' dataset.
-The plot shows that SSIM and PSNR index increases with the increase of MC samples and later it settles to some stable values.
-In the case of PLL and CRPS, it converges to some stable value after initial unstable conditions.
-In our experiments, We use $5,15$, and $25$ MC samples for testing.
+We get a better estimate of uncertainty and reconstruction with the increase of MC samples, with increased inference time.
+Hence, a proper choice of the number of MC samples is necessary due to this trade-off.
+The minimum number of MC samples should produce comparable results compared to batch-normalization without stochastic mean-variance and provide a stable uncertainty estimation.
+Figure~\ref{fig: plots_PvsMC} shows the changes in reconstructed image quality in terms of peak signal-to-noise ratio (PSNR), and Figure~\ref{fig: plots_UvsMC} presents uncertainty associated during reconstruction with the increase in the number of MC samples.
+The experiments performed for those plots use all the images from the BSD100 dataset.
+Results show that PSNR and uncertainty increase with the increase of MC samples, and later it settles to some stable values.
+We observe that around 35 MC samples are sufficient to produce stable results.